colormotor/calligraph/README.md

 # Calligraph
 Code for the paper:
 ### Neural Image Abstraction Using Long Smoothing B-Splines
+The system allows optimization of B-splines using a geometric smoothing cost on high positional derivatives withing a differentiable vector graphics pipeline.

 If you use this code for academic purposes please cite:

 ``` bibtex
 @article{NeurSplines-25,